ClaudioKamoda/Vue-todolist/README.md

 -   Added new element to the list with **_v-on:keyup:enter_**.
 -   Implemented access to the **_local storage_** to keep the data.
 -   Added style to show a line through the completed item.

+#### October 24, 2021:

+-   Installed **_feather icons_**.
+-   Added simple style to the project.
+-   Added the option to delete an item.
+-   Improved UX by marking an item by clicking on it's name.